Analogue Childhood → Digital Adulthood…

 I am quite hands-on, creative and technical.
 In most of my roles I am the bridge between marketing and back-end IT teams.
-Same case at BT, I work very closely with the back-end development and software engineering teams as well as working with the accessibility specialist and closley liasing with the SEO manager and specialist.
+Same case at BT, I work very closely with the back-end development and software engineering teams as well as working with the accessibility and SEO managers/specialists.

 In addition, I diligently and succinctly clean-up /optimise code when there is downtime, for the greater good of inclusive design, in turn mitigating obstacles for people using some form of assistive technology, like screen readers.

 Why do businesses create barriers by doing nothing that automatically excludes people with some form of disability, when we have the capability in web development and design to get accessibility integrated in the initial plan, and not just an after thought, where the cost would be greater.

 So back-end / front-end web developers, web designers, content managers, editors, copywriters, UI / UX designers, product owners, SEO analyst… we all need to take action in the digital age as we are all accountable!!!
 If you don’t have some knowledge on this by now, you are living half a decade and maybe even a decade behind!

 By the way, I think I would have been a neuroscientist (might seem a bit farfetched but hey one can experiment with the idea) or an architect (I have alignment, symmetry and spacing issues) if life took a different turn!